jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ## 2.x Class hierarchy

-In JavaScript we've come to know the prototypal chain of inheritance and the way it works to our benefits.
-Much like in JavaScript how almost all primitives inherits from `Object` the same is for v8 except that values inherit from something known as `v8::Data`. the `v8::Data` class acts as the superclass for all values and API object templates in v8.
+In JavaScript we've come to know the prototypal chain of inheritance and the way it can work to our advantage.
+Similarly to JavaScript, almost all v8 primitives inherit from `Object` except values inherited from something known as `v8::Data`.
+The `v8::Data` class acts as the superclass for all values and API object templates in v8.
 It is superseded by a few classes such as `v8::Signature`, `v8::Template`, `v8::TypeSwitch`, and `v8::Value`.

-A `v8::Signature` class is responsible for specifying which receivers and arguments a function may be called with.
+The `v8::Signature` class is responsible for specifying receivers and arguments with which a function may be called.
 You will generally *not* have to work with this class.

-A `v8::Template` class is a super class for function and object templates such as `v8::FunctionTemplate` or `v8::ObjectTemplate`.
-You will often end up working with the child classes of `v8::Template`.
+The `v8::Template` class is a superclass for function and object templates such as `v8::FunctionTemplate` or `v8::ObjectTemplate`.
+You will often end up working with child classes of `v8::Template`.

-A `v8::Value` class is a super class for all JavaScript values and objects.
-It is the parent class for `v8::Object` and `v8::Primitive`.
+The `v8::Value` class is a superclass for all JavaScript values and objects.
+It is the parent class of `v8::Object` and `v8::Primitive`.

 ***Figure 2.x - V8 class hierarchy***